Out of the Ashes: How the Tragedy of September 11 Left Its Mark on the National Marine Sanctuary System

 On Feb.
 19, 2002, the sanctuary dedicated R/V Joe Ferguson, a 41-foot vessel originally belonging to the U.S. Coast Guard, as its new research vessel.
 At the dedication ceremony, Reed Bohne, at the time the superintendent of the sanctuary, said: "The staff at Gray's Reef felt it was important to name the vessel in Joe's honor in recognition of all he has done to educate students about the marine environment and America's ocean treasures.”
 After seven years of bringing scientists and educators to sea, carrying out diving operations, and maintaining mooring buoys, the first R/V Joe Ferguson was retired.

-In 2009, a new vessel, a 41-foot catamaran, was given the same name and continues serving as the primary research vessel for the sanctuary today.
-"Since its dedication in 2002, the R/V Joe Ferguson has provided an essential platform for the operations we conduct at Gray's Reef National Marine Sanctuary," said Stan Rogers, sanctuary superintendent.
+In 2009, a new vessel, a 41-foot catamaran, was given the same name, and served the sanctuary well for 15 years.
+"Since its dedication, the R/V Joe Ferguson (decommissioned) provided an essential platform for the operations we conduct at Gray's Reef National Marine Sanctuary," said Stan Rogers, sanctuary superintendent.
 "Gray's Reef is a catalyst for scientific research in the South Atlantic Bight, and it is situated 19 miles from land.
-Our research vessels such as the R/V Joe Ferguson are critical tools scientists use to help us understand the ocean, the creatures that live there, and the pristine live-bottom habitat that the sanctuary protects."
+Our research vessels are critical tools scientists use to help us understand the ocean, the creatures that live there, and the pristine live-bottom habitat that the sanctuary protects.

 Ocean For Life